donovanjmoses/IMBDapi/README.md

-This a webpage that pulls in data from the IMBD API.
+This a webpage that pulls in data from the IMDB API.

 It currently displays information about one movie object.